daichengscu/daichengscu.github.io/_pages/services.md

 ## Academic Activity

-* Reviewer of National Nature Science Foundation of China.
+* Expert reviewer of National Nature Science Foundation of China.
 * Member of CCF TCEBS.
 * Local Chair of The 4th International Conference on Intelligent Technology and Embedded Systems (ICITES 2024).
 * General Chair of The 16th IEEE International Conference on Cyber, Physical and Social Computing (CPSCom 2023).